kyma-project/community/collaboration/sig-core/proposals/event-flow.md

 #### Backup/Restore

 - The backup tests needs to be modified to wait for the creation of the EventFlow CR [here](https://github.com/kyma-project/kyma/blob/1ac01ae13f2cd2de98d8069827e69e98e778bb7d/tests/end-to-end/backup/pkg/tests/eventmesh/eventmesh.go#L201) and [here](https://github.com/kyma-project/kyma/blob/1ac01ae13f2cd2de98d8069827e69e98e778bb7d/tests/end-to-end/backup/pkg/tests/eventmesh/eventmesh.go#L185).
 - Since the backup test already waits for the Service Instance, the EventFlow CR does not need to be included in the backup itself.
-It will be recreated by the ApplicationBroker if the Service Instance get's created.
+It will be recreated by the ApplicationBroker if the Service Instance gets created.

 ### Retry in Application Broker

 #### Queue-based Application Broker

-Kyma Environment Broker implements retries as follows, we could do the same for Application Broker:
+Kyma Environment Broker implements retries as follows, we could do the same for the Application Broker:

 - Kyma Environment Broker implements a work queue, where all provisioning operations are stored.
 - The queue operations are backed by a Postgres database and populated at [Broker start time](https://github.com/kyma-incubator/compass/blob/cf15310a2ed8f0f90d6ef9d739ab6fb27651a717/components/kyma-environment-broker/cmd/broker/main.go#L159)